mysql/mysql-utilities/doc/command/grep.rst

 Constants
 ---------

+The following constants denote the different object types that can be searched.

 .. data:: ROUTINE
-.. data:: EVENT
+          EVENT
-.. data:: TRIGGER
+          TRIGGER
-.. data:: TABLE
+          TABLE
-.. data:: DATABASE
+          DATABASE
-.. data:: VIEW
+          VIEW
-.. data:: USER
+          USER

-   Constants that can be used to denote the different object types.
+The following constant is a sequence of all the object types that are available.
+It can be used to generate a version-independent list of object types that can be searched in; for example, options and help texts.

 .. data:: OBJECT_TYPES

-   This is a sequence of all the object types that are available.
-It can be used to generate a version-independent list of object types that can be searched in, for example, options and help texts.

 Classes
 -------